Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Summary Statistic for Detecting a Change in Maximal Coherence

 These Z-scores lie in a $n-2$ dimensional subspace

 Due to the fact that

-the correlation between the columns of the data matrix is directly related to the Eucledian distance between their corresponding Z-scores.
+the correlation between the columns of the data matrix is directly related to the Euclidean distance between their corresponding Z-scores.
 The parameter $J=J_{\mathbf{X}}$ is a limiting value of an average of the joint density of the Z-scores.
 It is a Z-score uniformity measure: $J=1$ implies the scores are uniformly distributed on the $n-2$ dimensional sphere, $J>1$ if the scores are homophilic in nature, and $J<1$ if they are homophobic.
-For more details we refer the readers to \cite{hero-bala-IT-2012}.
+For more details see Section-II in \cite{hero-bala-jasta-2011}.